mverleg/shcripts/README.rst

 * `pinyin_tones.py`_ : Add tone marks instead of numbers to Pinyin; use as ``python pinyin_tones.py ni3hao3``.
 * `macro_record.sh`_ / `macro_play.sh`_ : Record and play back keyboard macros on Ubuntu; see `Ubuntu macros`_.
 * `json_zoom.py`_ : Explore big json files; use as ``python json_zoom.py file.json key1 key2 ind3`` or see -h.
+* `git_changes.sh`_ : Find all descendant repositories with unpushed changes on current branch.

 Some of these might rely on BASH or Ubuntu features and might not be immediately portable...